 – Challenge yourself to see what the shortest time is you can use shower water to keep yourself clean.

-– Turn off the tap while brushing your teeth or shaving (actually, don’t rinse your toothbrush or razor in the salt water, just use a little drinking water in the glass provided).
+– Turn off the tap while brushing your teeth or shaving (actually, don’t rinse your toothbrush or razor in the salt water, just use drinking water in the glass provided).

 – When washing your hands, soap them before turning on the tap to rinse.

-* We have two waterholes at !Xaus Lodge: one for drinking water for animals, and a swimming pool on the deck for the guests.
-When the borehole does not deliver sufficient water, we give priority to water for the animals over filling the swimming pool.
-We thank you for your understanding if the swimming pool is not optimally filled when you visit.
+* We have various waterholes at !Xaus Lodge: one for drinking water for animals (the the pan), and a few for the birds.
+When the borehole does not deliver sufficient water, we give priority to water for the animals.
+We thank you for your understanding if the vehicles are not being washed daily to prioritise drinking water.

-* We believe that hygiene, comfort and cleanliness are very important in the hospitality industry.
-With reduced access to water we have, however, stopped washing vehicles and swabbing down decks.
-Please join us in being proud of the dust.
+* We believe that hygiene, comfort, and cleanliness are very important in the hospitality industry.
+With reduced access to water, we are careful to use as much water as is necessary to keep everything clean, but not to waste any unnecessarily.
+Please join us in being proud of the red sand of the Kalahari if it seems to get everywhere.
 It’s a badge of honour that we accept as part of the Kalahari life.